German submarine U-530: Seventh patrol and surrender

-U-530 departed Horten on 3 March 1945 to operate off New York, operating as close as two or three miles off Long Island.
+U-530 departed Horten, Norway, on 3 March 1945 to operate off New York, in station as close as two or three miles off Long Island.
 On about 4 May, the submarine sighted a convoy and attacked with three torpedoes: two missed while the third had a battery explosion and did not leave the tube.
 U-530 attacked a second convoy 6 May with five torpedoes and a third the next day with two more, all of which missed.
 (Note: ONI notes that convoys HX 534, UC65A, and ON 298 were in the area on the dates in question, with HX 534 and ON 298 badly scattered by fog.
 None reported any submarine contacts.)
 When Germany surrendered on 8 May, U-530 was reputedly 1000 mi east-northeast of Puerto Rico.
 Germany ordered its U-boats to surrender at the nearest United Nations port, but the captain of U-530, Oberleutnant Otto Wermuth, said he thought this was an enemy trick.
 He headed for Argentina, thinking his crew would receive better treatment there (as had many fleeing Nazis), unaware that the country had also declared war on Germany.
 The crew dumped the five remaining torpedoes, (Note: While Type IXC/40 U-boats could nominally carry 24 torpedoes, in practice this varied, particularly as external canisters were removed/not used late in the war.
 U-530 departed on patrol with 14 torpedoes, eight G7e T3a electric torpedoes and six G7e T5 homing torpedoes.) anti-aircraft gun ammunition, secret books, and the ship's log overboard.
 The submarine passed east of Bermuda, reputedly crossing the equator in mid-June 1945.
 Wermuth said he thought about surrendering at Miramar, Buenos Aires, prior to proceeding to Mar del Plata.

 U-530 finally surrendered to the Argentine Navy on 10 July 1945.
 Wermuth was unspecific about routes used and could not explain why it had taken two months to reach the port, why the crew had no identification, or why they had sunk the ship's log and deck gun.
 (Note: Interrogation reports of the Captain Wermuth U-530 crew do not mention the 105 mm deck gun, listing only the 37 mm and two twin 20 mm.
 Late in WWII these were regularly removed from U-boats and some completed without guns at all, and it is not clear if U-530 lost her deck gun in a prior refit.
 The US Naval Attache's report on Captain Wermuth's interrogation report does include "parts of the 37 mm gun" among the items dumped overboard.)
 Wermuth stated that the U-boat had transported no people or treasure prior to its surrender and that he did not know of any other submarines coming to Argentina.